LigaData/spark/docs/structured-streaming-programming-guide.md

 - *Changes in the parameters of output sink*: Whether this is allowed and whether the semantics of the change are well-defined depends on the sink and the query.
 Here are a few examples.

-  - Changes to output directory of a file sink are not allowed: `sdf.writeStream.format("parquet").option("path", "/somePath")` to `sdf.writeStream.format("parquet").option("path", "/anotherPath")`
+  - Changes to output directory of a file sink is not allowed: `sdf.writeStream.format("parquet").option("path", "/somePath")` to `sdf.writeStream.format("parquet").option("path", "/anotherPath")`

-  - Changes to output topic are allowed: `sdf.writeStream.format("kafka").option("topic", "someTopic")` to `sdf.writeStream.format("kafka").option("topic", "anotherTopic")`
+  - Changes to output topic is allowed: `sdf.writeStream.format("kafka").option("topic", "someTopic")` to `sdf.writeStream.format("kafka").option("topic", "anotherTopic")`

-  - Changes to the user-defined foreach sink (that is, the `ForeachWriter` code) are allowed, but the semantics of the change depends on the code.
+  - Changes to the user-defined foreach sink (that is, the `ForeachWriter` code) is allowed, but the semantics of the change depends on the code.

 - *Changes in projection / filter / map-like operations**: Some cases are allowed.
 For example:

   - Addition / deletion of filters is allowed: `sdf.selectExpr("a")` to `sdf.where(...).selectExpr("a").filter(...)`.

-  - Changes in projections with same output schema are allowed: `sdf.selectExpr("stringColumn AS json").writeStream` to `sdf.selectExpr("anotherStringColumn AS json").writeStream`
+  - Changes in projections with same output schema is allowed: `sdf.selectExpr("stringColumn AS json").writeStream` to `sdf.selectExpr("anotherStringColumn AS json").writeStream`

   - Changes in projections with different output schema are conditionally allowed: `sdf.selectExpr("a").writeStream` to `sdf.selectExpr("b").writeStream` is allowed only if the output sink allows the schema change from `"a"` to `"b"`.